openknowledge-archive/dpm-old/doc/manual.rst

 First a skeletal distribution on disk::

-    $ dpm create {pkg-name-or-path}
+    $ dpm init {pkg-name-or-path}

-Take a look inside your newly created distribution directory.
+Take a look inside your newly data package.
 There should be 2 files:

   1. datapackage.json.
 This is a json file that contains the package metadata
   2. manifest.json.
 This is a json file giving the file manifest.